ProfilePic

 2. Current interest rate environment.
 Present economic factors affect how much interest a financial institution is willing to pay on your money.
 Many financial institutions will consider what the Federal Reserve decides in their meetings regarding changes in the Federal fund rate.

 3. Expected rate of return.
 The expected rate of return is what your financial institution expects to earn on the money you deposit into the CD account.
-Your financial institution wants to make a profit on your money, which will cover any interest they pay you.
+Your financial institution wants to profit from your money, which will cover any interest they pay you.

-Paying a penalty for withdrawing your money earlier than the term’s end date can wipe out the benefit of opening a CD.
-Be sure that you can afford to go without a set sum of money before starting a CD.
+Paying a penalty for withdrawing your money earlier than the term’s end date can eliminate the benefit of opening a CD.
+Ensure you can afford to go without a set sum of money before starting a CD.
 Other savings account types may be a better option for you.

 Laddering Your Certificate of Deposit Accounts